tobiasackels/ackels-lab/content/positions/index.md

 <br>

 ### TECHNICAL ASSISTANT
-We are currently looking for a laboratory technician to help with colony maintenance, ordering and setting up equipment, bench work, and running neurophysiological and behavioral experiments.
+We are currently looking for a laboratory technician to help with ordering and setting up equipment, colony maintenance, bench work, and running neurophysiological and behavioral experiments.
 More information can be found in the job advert.
-*   Job advert: <a href="/uploads/jobs/TA_advert_Ackels_.pdf" target="_blank">Lab Technician</a>
+*   Job advert: <a href="/uploads/jobs/TA_advert_Ackels_.pdf" target="_blank">Technical Assistant</a>

 <br>

 ### UNDERGRADUATES
-Students interested in doing their Bachelor's or Master's project in our lab should send their CV with a brief description of their goals after graduation via [email](mailto:ackelsgroup@ieecr-bonn.de) to Dr. Ackels.
+Students interested in doing their Bachelor's or Master's project in our lab should send their CV with a brief description of their goals after graduation via [email](mailto:ackelsgroup@ieecr-bonn.de) to Dr. Tobias Ackels.